 Volunteer Intern Professional (VIP) Program

 To apply to the VIP Program please send a resume or CV and cover letter to the VIP Coordinator by email or fax.
-Be sure to include in your cover letter information about which areas of public health you are interested in, what specific skillsets you seek to gain from the program, and hours of availabilty.
-If applying for a specific opening (links posted above when applicable), please mention the Branch Section in your cover letter.
+Be sure to include in your cover letter information about which areas of public health you are interested in, what specific skillsets you seek to gain from the program, and hours of availability.

 *Applicants may be considered for placement in another branch of the CDPH at Richmond Campus.
 Other branches may have different skillset or minimum hours requirements than the Immunization Branch.
 At this time, only branches located on the Richmond Campus are considering VIP applicants.
 Persons interested in internships in other locations should consider contacting their local health departments for possible opportunities.